 While it’s not clear how soon IR35 changes would be implemented, the consultation which dealt with the public-sector reforms came out at a similar point in the year (May 2016) with a similar closing date (August 2016).
 Those changes then came into force the following April (2017).

 A compliant position now may well not remain so under new rules that could be with us in a very short space of time.
 The impact of the proposed changes to IR35 by the Treasury should therefore not be underestimated as they would arguably be the most significant changes to the operation of employment taxes for many years.

-Get in touch with us today to get specialist advice from our tax accountants in Salford (Media City) or Manchester City Centre to find out how to avoid IR35, when does IR35 apply or to discuss the latest IR35 changes.
+Get in touch with us today to get specialist advice from our tax accountants London or Manchester City Centre to find out how to avoid IR35, when does IR35 apply or to discuss the latest IR35 changes.